itzDJ/djvim/README.md

 ### Definitely add
 - Reformat files in lua/core to have plugin configs in a plugins directory
 - Setup a formatter, like prettier, to format on save
+- View and change tab value (2 or 4 spaces or tab)

 ### Possibly add
 - LSP into CMP (either always on or while Copilot is disabled)